sillsdev/ptx2pdf/docs/ptx2pdf/styles.md

 The `StyleType` marker (1) makes reference to `\m@kestyle` and is the way that the PTX macros decide what kind of style this is: character, paragraph or note.
+Each style type is processed very differently.

+It would be a disaster if someone tried to define paragraph styles like `\message` or `\relax`, so we check the validity of the target first with
+\ch@cktypecs. (csname version of ch@ck).
+Currently that divides the world into `undefined, `macro` and other.
+The latter represents TeX primitives which must not be redefined.
+Clearly there are macros that should not be redefined either, and this checking should eventually only let stylesheets overwrite already-defined character and paragraph styles and milestones.

-Each style type is processed very differently. `\message` is a TeX primitive that outputs the contents to the console and log file but puts a space after rather than a newline.
+`\message`` is a TeX primitive that outputs the contents to the console and log file but puts a space after rather than a newline.
 We clear any font associated with the marker and then call the type appropriate definition for the marker.
 In each case we create a defintion for the marker token that calls the appropriate style routine.
 In the